-- ► A table for qualified WIM site locations - ► A WIM index chart
+- ► A table for qualified WIM site locations - A WIM index chart

+Qualified WIM sites are those where the WIM index is within the specified upper and lower thresholds.
 If grinding simulation is performed, the WIM Index report would include reports for before and after grinding.